Kamala Harris says there must be an ‘immediate ceasefire’ in Gaza

 Vice president says pause in fighting ‘for at least six weeks’ needed to save hostages, ensure aid for besieged civilians

-Vice President Kamala Harris called for Israeli officials and leaders of Hamas to accept a deal that would begin a six-week ceasefire in the Gaza Strip on Sunday as she spoke in Selma, Alabama, on the anniversary of the civil rights march later known as “Bloody Sunday”.
+Vice President Kamala Harris called on Sunday for an immediate ceasefire in Gaza that would last for six weeks as she spoke in Selma, Alabama, on the anniversary of the civil rights march later known as “Bloody Sunday”.

-“[G]iven the immense scale of suffering in Gaza, there must be in immediate cease fire — for at least the next six weeks, which is what is currently on the table,” said the vice president, standing with her back to the Edmund Pettus Bridge.
+“[G]iven the immense scale of suffering in Gaza, there must be an immediate ceasefire — for at least the next six weeks, which is what is currently on the table,” said the vice president, standing with her back to the Edmund Pettus Bridge.

-She also delivered one of if not the sternest condemnations of Israel’s failure to allow humanitarian aid to citizens of the Gaza Strip, remarks that came after Israel’s military was widely condemned for opening fire as Palestinians swarmed an aid truck carrying flour.
+She also delivered one of the sternest condemnations of Israel’s failure to allow humanitarian aid to citizens of the Gaza Strip from the White House so far, remarks that came after Israel’s military was widely criticised for opening fire as Palestinians swarmed an aid truck carrying flour.
+More than 100 Palestinians were killed in the incident, according to the Palestinian health ministry.

+“People in Gaza are starving.
+The conditions are inhumane.
+And our common humanity compels us to act,” Ms Harris said.

 “The Israeli government must do more to significantly increase the flow of aid.
-No excuses,” said Ms Harris.
+No excuses,” she added.

+“They must open new border crossings.
+They must not impose any unnecessary restrictions on the delivery of aid.
+They must ensure humanitarian personnel, and convoys are not targeted.
+And they must work to restore basic services, and promote order in Gaza, so more food, water, and fuel can reach those in need,” Ms Harris said.

+President Joe Biden has been under immense pressure from his own party in recent days to pressure Israel to halt fighting in Gaza and allow the delivery of more humanitarian aid, as aid agencies warn that a famine is imminent.

+At least 15 children have died of malnutrition and dehydration in recent days, according to the Gaza health ministry.

+Ms Harris insisted new routes for aid to Gaza would be established.

-“As President Joe Biden said on Friday, the United States is committed to urgently get more lifesaving assistance, to innocent Palestinians in need.
-Yesterday, the department of defense carried out its first airdrop of humanitarian assistance.
+“As President Joe Biden said on Friday, the United States is committed to urgently get more lifesaving assistance to innocent Palestinians in need.
+Yesterday, the department of defence carried out its first airdrop of humanitarian assistance.
 And the United States will continue these airdrops.
-And we will work on a new route, by sea, to deliver aid. “
+And we will work on a new route, by sea, to deliver aid.”

 Her remarks come a day ahead of her planned meeting in Washington DC with Benny Gantz, a top Israeli minister and centrist rival of Benjamin Netanyahu, the country’s far-right prime minister.
 Mr Gantz’s visit rankled the prime minister and his allies at a time when an increasing number of media reports point to a fraying of ties between Mr Biden and Mr Netanyahu even if the US administration continues to maintain vocal support for Israel and its right to “self-defence”.